Relrin/Helenae/README.md

 -------

 For start working with distributed file storage you will need:
+1) Run the server.py by doing

+    python server.py 9000

 1) start few (minimum one) file servers from /fileserver/ folder

-    # take example of fs.json in /fileserver/ folder
+    # take example of fs.json
     python fileserver.py PATH_TO_config.json_FILE PORT

-2) Run the server.py by doing

-    python server.py 9000

 3) Open in your browser